 And you probably know that trusting your partner is the most important part of your relationship.

 But what happens if you’re in a new relationship and you don’t have trust yet?
 Or if you’ve lost trust?
 Can you get it back?
+If you’re struggling to build trust in a relationship, would an intensive workshop help?

 Building trust starts with sharing your hopes for the relationship and what you expect each other to do (or not do) to keep your love alive.
+Communicate openly with your partner and try to determine the best approach for your relationship.
+Take small steps, be patient, or try attending a building trust in a relationship intensive workshop.

-1) Be vulnerable
+1) Be Vulnerable

 Be open and vulnerable with your partner by sharing things you often keep hidden.
 If you’ve been hurt in previous relationships, then it’s likely you want to avoid talking about expectations because you don’t want to be hurt again.
 However, the only way to make the relationship work is to be real and open.

-2) Communicate openly
+2) Communicate Openly

 If you have something important to discuss, I recommend that this is always done in person.
 Although using text, email or even phone calls to communicate is useful, it can lead to misunderstandings as the real meaning of the message can be misinterpreted.

-3) Keep secrets
+3) Keep Secrets

 One big way to build trust is to keep your partner’s secrets if that is requested and healthy.
 Treasure them.
 Respect them.
 As a couple, the relationship deserves privacy.

-4) Keep promises
+4) Keep Promises

 Make it a priority to keep your promises to your partner.
 Whether it’s a small thing or a big thing, keep your commitments.
 This shows respect, support, and reliability, which is the key to build trust.